webcontextprotocol/.github/profile/README.md

 - Three identical-looking buttons
 - No semantic meaning
 - Must guess based on text alone
-- 40% chance of clicking the wrong one

 ### ✅ With WCP (developer control)
 ```html